False Claims Act

 - Virtually any other kind of fraud against the government

-If you have information about a company that has committed fraud against the New York, New Jersey, or the United States government, then talk to an attorney who can explain how a Qui Tam action works.
-If the government receives a substantial monetary judgment against the company or business, you could be eligible to receive a portion of that sum.
+If you have information about a company that has committed fraud against the New York, New Jersey, or the United States government, then we recommend you talk to an attorney who can explain how a Qui Tam action works.
+If the government receives a substantial monetary judgment against the company or business, you could be eligible to receive a portion of that recovery.

 The False Claims Act protects individuals from retaliation when they bring claims under the False Claims Act or assist with those claims.
-In addition, many other state and federal laws, like the Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform Act, and the New Jersey Conscientious Employee Protection Act ("CEPA") protect whistleblowers against other forms of retaliation.
-Please visit our Retaliation and Whistleblower page for more information about retaliation claims.
+In addition, many other state and federal laws, like the Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform Act, and the New Jersey Conscientious Employee Protection Act ("CEPA") protect whistleblowers against other forms of retaliation in the workplace.
+Please visit our Retaliation and Whistleblower page for more information about these types of claims.

 Contact a Whistleblower Lawyer Today